 * To learn more about this side effect, see the “Side effects explained” section below.

 In most cases, these side effects should be temporary.
 And some may be easily managed.
-But if you have any symptoms that are ongoing or that bother you, talk with your doctor or pharmacist.
-And don’t stop taking Reyvow unless your doctor recommends it.
+But if you have any symptoms that are ongoing or bothersome, talk with your doctor or pharmacist.
+And do not stop taking Reyvow unless your doctor recommends it.

 Reyvow may cause mild side effects other than the ones listed above.
 See the Reyvow prescribing information for details.